Foams, iterated wreath products, field extensions and Sylvester sums: Defect lines and networks

 The last relation implies the relation in Figure~\ref{fig4_18}.
 Converting into the language of tensoring with representations, we can interpret it as saying that functor isomorphisms between tensoring with $V_-\otimes V_-$ and $V_+$ given by the two tubes at the top and bottom halves of Figure~\ref{fig4_18} left are mutually-inverse on one side.
 Consequently, they are mutually-inverse on the other side as well, as shown in Figure~\ref{fig4_17}, which can also be derived directly.
-Note that multiple blue disks along the tube in that figure can be reduced to a single one, via Figure~\ref{fig4_16} relation.
+Note that multiple blue disks along the tube in that figure can be reduced to a single one, via Figure~\ref{fig4_16} top row.
+Similarly, multiple green disks along a tube can be reduced to a single one, see Figure~\ref{fig4_16} top row.